Should Berlin return Nefertiti bust to Egypt? – DW – 10/25/2024

 Pressure is now mounting for her to return home.

-Zahi Hawass, former antiquities minister of Egypt, began lobbying to repatriate Nerfertiti before the protests that toppled Hosni Mubarak in 2011.
+Zahi Hawass, former antiquities minister of Egypt, began lobbying to repatriate Nefertiti before the protests that toppled Hosni Mubarak in 2011.

 This September, Hawass launched a petition to urge Germany to return the famous bust of Queen Nefertiti, which is currently housed in Berlin's Neues Museum.